RoboRacers/GaelDrive/README.md

 Full installation releasing September 9th.

-Created by Vikram Kommera from FTC Team 16481 RoboRacers, in collaboration with [GaelSuite](https://github.com/GaelSuite).
+Created by Tarun Rajesh and Vikram Kommera from FTC Team 16481 RoboRacers, in collaboration with [GaelSuite](https://github.com/GaelSuite).